ohad7/prefix-matcher/README.md

 # prefix-matcher

-Very stupid code for testing C++ candidates
+A simple code for testing C++ candidates